Black coral

 Antipatharians, also known as black corals or thorn corals, are an order of soft deep-water corals.
-These corals can be recognized by their jet-black or dark brown chitin skeletons, surrounded by the polyps (part of coral that is alive).
-Antipatharians are a cosmopolitan order, existing at nearly every location and depth, with the sole exception of brackish waters.
+These corals can be recognized by their jet-black or dark brown chitin skeletons, which are surrounded by their colored polyps (part of coral that is alive).
+Antipatharians are a cosmopolitan order, existing in nearly every oceanic location and depth, with the sole exception of brackish waters.
 However, they are most frequently found on continental slopes under 50 m deep.
 A black coral reproduces both sexually and asexually throughout its lifetime.
 Many black corals provide housing, shelter, food, and protection for other animals.

-Black corals were originally classified in the subclass Ceriantipatharia along with ceriantharians (tube-dwelling anemones), but were later reclassified under Hexacorallia.
+Black corals were originally classified in the order Ceriantipatharia along with ceriantharians (tube-dwelling anemones), but were later reclassified under Hexacorallia.
 Though they have historically been used by Pacific Islanders for medical treatment and in rituals, its only modern use is making jewelry.
 Black corals have been declining in numbers and are expected to continue declining due to the effects of poaching, ocean acidification and climate change.

 Etymology

 Despite its name, a black coral is rarely black, and depending on the species can be white, red, green, yellow, or brown.
-The corals get their name from their black skeletons, which are composed of protein and chitin.
-Black corals have several different names.
-One of the more common names is thorn coral, so called because of the microscopic spines all along the skeleton.
+The corals derive their name from their black skeletons, which are composed of protein and chitin.
+Black corals are also known as thorn corals due to the microscopic spines lining their skeletons.

 The name Antipatharia comes from the Ancient Greek word antipathes ("against disease").
 In the Hawaiian language, a black coral is called ʻēkaha kū moana ("hard bush growing in the sea"); it is the official state gem of Hawaii.
 In Malay, the corals are called akah bahar ("root of the sea"), likely named for their tendency to grow at low-light depths.